irfanbozkurt/js-bigint-optimizer/README.md

 We talked about the fact that this custom implementation is only better if input is big enough.
 And, we already know that algebraic operations are way faster with supported number types.

 Hence, it wouldn't make sense to stick to one approach only.
-We need to analyze the performance difference and implement a **algorithm selection interface** which decides the best option regarding the operands of each operation.
+We need to analyze the performance difference and implement an **algorithm selection interface** which decides the best option regarding the operands of each operation.

 Another thing to mention here is <u>how we will perform the aggregation</u>.
 At the extremes, we have two options:
 1. Hold an accumulator that holds the total amount of each ticker, and update it with every balance update